6 Habits to Achieve Emotional Maturity

 1. Pay full attention

 Mindfulness is an excellent practice that makes you start using your full attention.
-Thanks to this, we learn to not judge before the right time and we learn to observe.

 Emotional maturity is based on not reacting impulsively to any stimuli.
 Instead, you give yourself a few minutes to think about how to respond correctly.

 - With practice, mindfulness allows you to be conscious of your thoughts and feelings.
 Then, you start to manage them much more intelligently.